rlanzafame/test_push_workshop_template/content/3_cheat_sheet.md

 :label: code_toc
 :::

-If you create a new file, you need to add it to the `myst.yml` file to include it in the book.
+If you have specified a ToC and create a new file, you'll need to add it to the `myst.yml` file to include it in the book.

 ### Headings

-To make sections within a page, use a number of `#` symbols at the beginning of al line.
+To make sections within a page, use a number of `#` symbols at the beginning of a line.
 The more `#`s increases the level of the heading.

 ```markdown